firefly-oss/lib-common-domain/README.md

 - **Issues**: Report bugs and request features via GitHub Issues
 - **Discussions**: Join community discussions for questions and best practices

-For enterprise support and consulting, contact the Catalis team.
+For enterprise support and consulting, contact the Firefly Team